Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Conservative Fund.
 Mercer’s Conservative KiwiSaver fund is suitable for investors who are risk-averse, yet looking to gain moderately higher returns than investing solely in cash.
 Approximately 80% of the fund is invested in defensive assets.

 - Moderate Fund.
 This fund is ideal for investors looking to achieve moderate gains.
-It is weighted 65% to defensive assets, 24% to cash and 23% to equities.
+It is weighted 60% to defensive assets and 40% to growth assets.

 - Balanced Fund.
 With Mercer’s Balanced Fund, you get a nearly equal allocation to both growth and defensive assets, making it ideal for those who desire balanced long-term returns.